Last Updated on January 29, 2026 by Emily Hopkins

 First, the language barrier.
 The primary language of instruction in public schools in Portugal is Portuguese.
 However, private schools are taught in English or another foreign language of choice.

-Secondly, private schools may offer internationally recognized curricula, such as the International Baccalaureate (IB) or British Curriculum.
-Expat families might value the familiarity and transferability of these curricula if they anticipate relocating again in the future.
+Additionally, private schools in Portugal may offer internationally recognized curricula, such as the International Baccalaureate (IB) or the British Curriculum.
+These programs can be particularly appealing to expatriate families, as they provide familiarity and ease of transfer should the family plan to relocate again in the future.

 Public schools in Portugal are free (excluding books and stationery).
 Private Education is accessible, from early childhood and elementary institutions to secondary Education, international schools, and Higher Education.
 Choosing private schooling can entail a substantial financial commitment.